French municipal borrowers collateral victims of Swiss franc surge

-PARIS French municipal borrowers are seeing the cost of billions of euros in Swiss franc-linked debt spiral dangerously higher, forcing the state to consider lending them a helping hand.
+PARIS, Jan 16 French municipal borrowers are seeing the cost of billions of euros in Swiss franc-linked debt spiral dangerously higher, making them collateral victims of the Swiss currency's surge.

 Some 10 billion euros ($11.5 billion) of that debt is still outstanding and nearly half of it is tied to Swiss francs, according to Christophe Greffet, a politician in northeastern France who leads an association defending borrowers saddled with "toxic" structured loans.